postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/text-classification.md

 description: Task that involves assigning a label or category to a given text.
 ---

-# Text Classification
+# Text classification

-Text generation is a task which includes sentiment analysis, natural language inference, and the assessment of grammatical correctness.
+Text classification is a task which includes sentiment analysis, natural language inference, and the assessment of grammatical correctness.
 It has a wide range of applications in fields such as marketing, customer service, and political analysis.

 ### Sentiment analysis